RauliL/plorth/README.md

 make
 ```

-After the interpreter has been successfully compiled, you can run the `plorth-cli`
+After the interpreter has been successfully compiled, you can run the `plorth`
 binary to start Plorth REPL.

 [Forth]: https://www.forth.com